Reasons for leaving the NDIS

 Let us know if you’re moving to aged care

-If you move into residential care or begin receiving home care services after you turn 65, you need to let us know.
+You need to let us know if you move into residential care or begin receiving home care services after you turn 65.
 This is because you can’t get NDIS and aged care supports at the same time.

-If this is you, let us know you’ve moved by:
+Let us know you’ve moved into aged care by:

-You start receiving home care services from the aged care system
+You start receiving home care services from aged care

 If this is you, let us know by: